andras-simonyi/org-cite-csl-activate/README.md

 + deleting citations when the cursor positioned _after_ the citation behaves weirdly, because the rendered citation is not removed and the user is unable to see what is happening under the replaced text until everything gets deleted;
++ Org's paragraph filling (line breaking) commands calculate the lengths of citations based on the length of the original citation elements as opposed to the rendered citations which can be visually suboptimal (to put it mildly);
 + citation rendering is not disambiguated (only within the same citation);
 + rendering a very large number of citations using `org-cite-csl-activate-render-all` may be slow, my (old) laptop renders